Hardwood Floor Concrete Sealers

-Today, manufacturers such as Bostiks, Mapei, and Sika to name a few, offer their own sealer variations to be used in conjunction with their own urethane wood adhesives.
+Today, manufacturers such as Bostiks, Taylor, Mapei, and Sika to name a few, offer their own sealer variations to be used in conjunction with their own urethane wood adhesives.
 Ordinarily a 24 hour waiting time is required after the sealer application with any new glue down installation.
 Some sealers also provide sound deadening properties.

 Installation procedures call for either troweling (depends on manufacturer) to the subfloor similar to applying the wood floor glue, or applying with a paint roller.
 Products do not come cheaply.
 The actual wholesale cost of the Bostiks MVP (shown right) runs round $ 240.00 per five gallon container.
 Add in the dealer markup and one can easily be spending $ 300.00.
 Each five gallon container covers approximately 200-250 square feet.

 Two Part Adhesives & Sealers

 Mapei Ultrabond ECO 995 introduced in early 2010 is a combination adhesive and moisture protection application.
 Benefits with the product offer a one step application with most hardwood and bamboo floors.
 Project time and costs are reduced as ECO 995 can be applied with installation immediately following.
 No more waiting for other hardwood sealers to cure.

 ECO 995 is sold in five gallon containers with costs near that of the Bostiks MVP.
 Recommended spread rates or amount that should be applied will vary slightly on type of hardwood being installed.
 A general rule of 40 to 55 square feet per gallon can be used for products less than 5/8 inch in thickness.